Use a variety of colors to make painted flower pots with rainbow ombre awesomeness! Both children and adults alike will love this easy craft. So fun!

 I started with yellow at the top because while I really did like the original color of the pots, they were old and dirty.
 So I knew I’d be painting yellow over the yellow 😀

-Take your colors and arrange them to match (as best as you can) the colors of a rainbow.
+Start by planning your painted flower pots.
+Take the paint colors and arrange them to match (as best as you can) the colors of a rainbow.
 Then use your brush to add a very thick layer of painted stripes to the pot, one right on top of the other.

 Clean your brush and then make sure the paint is still wet.
 Use the brush to go over the line where both colors meet, lightly stroking each color within the other.
 It’s okay if it’s not a perfect line.
 I really love the abstract look.
 Allow to dry for at least an hour.

-Fill the flower pots up with cute little succulent plants or fresh herbs.
-If you are using the pots outside, spray with an outdoor acrylic sealant.
+Fill the painted flower pots up with cute little succulent plants or fresh herbs.
+If you are using the pots outside, spray with an outdoor acrylic sealant (you can also use a brush on).